Sudden Infant Death Syndrome (SIDS)

 Do vaccines cause SIDS?

-Vaccines have not been shown to cause SIDS.
+No; vaccines have not been shown to cause SIDS.
 Learn more about the concerns and studies related to vaccines and SIDS from the Vaccine Education Center at CHOP.

 The diagnosis of SIDS is given when the cause of death remains unexplained after a complete investigation, which includes the following: